Robert Maxwell, 5th Lord Maxwell: Life

 Upon the escape of the king from Falkland Palace to Stirling in July 1528, Maxwell separated himself from the party of Angus and was chosen a member of the new council.
 Having accompanied the king to Edinburgh, he was again made lord provost of the city and, on 26 August, frustrated an attempt by Angus to take possession of it.
 Maxwell was one of the jurors in the trial of Angus, and upon his forfeiture received a portion of his lands.

 Like most of the southern nobles, Maxwell gave his indirect countenance to the border raiders, as well as engaging in raids on his own account.
 In 1528 he had been compelled by Angus to make compensation to the English for burning Netherby, and this probably was the reason for his hostility to Angus.
 In the following year, when the king determined to make a progress southwards to punish raiders, it was deemed advisable to place Maxwell and other sympathisers with them in ward in Edinburgh Castle, but after the king's return, they were released on giving pledges for their allegiance.
-The execution of John Armstrong, who was partly under his protection, was especially distasteful to Maxwell, but he afterwards became reconciled to the king, and on 17 November 1533 was appointed an extraordinary lord of session.
+The execution of Johnnie Armstrong, who was partly under his protection, was especially distasteful to Maxwell, but he afterwards became reconciled to the king, and on 17 November 1533 was appointed an extraordinary lord of session.
 During an excursion into England in 1536, he burned Penrith.
 The same year he was appointed one of the ruling regents during the absence of King James on his matrimonial expedition to France.

 After the death of the king's first wife, Madeleine of Valois, Maxwell was sent in December 1537 with other ambassadors to conclude a treaty of marriage with the recently widowed Mary of Guise.
 Maxwell acted as the king's proxy, bringing a diamond spousing ring which cost 300 crowns for the marriage ceremony at the Château de Châteaudun on 9 May 1538.

 Maxwell was, for a time, keeper of Hermitage Castle, and in February 1540 was paid £100 Scots for making repairs at Hermitage.
 Maxwell, as high admiral, commanded an expedition to the Orkney Islands in 1540.
 He joined the army which assembled on the Borough Muir of Edinburgh in October 1542 and, having in vain urged that battle should be given to the English, after its disbandment he took the principal part in raising a force for a new expedition.
 In command of ten thousand men, he proceeded to the western borders but, just before the encounter with the English at the Battle of Solway Moss, a warrant was produced by Oliver Sinclair, authorising him to assume the chief command.
 In the confusion, little resistance was made to the English, and Maxwell was captured, perhaps deliberately.
 Along with other captive nobles, he was sent to London - Eustace Chapuys wrote that Maxwell and 23 Scottish gentlemen were brought to the Tower of London on 20 December, and the next day were released to be billeted in houses of London gentry.